scality/Zenko/docs/docsource/reference/command_reference/s3api_commands/head-object.rst

 PartsCount -> (integer)

-  The count of parts this object has.
+  The count of parts in this object.

 ObjectLockMode -> (string)

-  The object lock mode currently in place for this object.
+  The object lock mode currently in place for this object

 ObjectLockRetainUntilDate -> (timestamp)

-  The date and time when this object's object lock expires.
+  The date and time this object's object lock expires.

 ObjectLockLegalHoldStatus -> (string)

-  The Legal Hold status for the specified object.
+  The specified object's legal hold status.